Mick Kaczorowski: River Monsters (2009)

 Premiered on 5 April 2009, River Monsters is a wildlife documentary television program produced for Animal Planet by Icon Films of Bristol, United Kingdom.
 Hosted by extreme angler and biologist Jeremy Wade, it showcases the most fearsome freshwater killers, and stories about people who were dragged underwater by these vicious predators.
 He tries to catch the biggest specimens and then release them back into the wild.
 His aim is to save these rare creatures from extinction and to help people understand the truth behind the horrific attacks on humans.
 Kaczorowski was the execute producer of the following episodes: Freshwater Shark (2009), Amazon Flesh Eaters (2009), Amazon Assassins (2009), European Maneater (2009), Alligator Gar (2009), Killer Catfish (2009), Piranha (2009).

 Mutual of Omaha's Wild Kingdom (2007 – 2009)

 Premiered on 17 September 2002, is the revival of Wild Kingdom.
 Hosted by Stephanie Arne, Mutual of Omaha's Wild Kingdom showcased stories about the world's wildest places and creatures.
 Kaczorowski was the execute producer of the following episodes: Tigerhounds (2009), Hyena Princess (2008), Borneo's Pygmy Elephants (2007), Last Lions of India (2007).

 Natural World (2006 – 2009)

 Natural World is a documentary about wildlife and the environment.
-Kaczorowski was the execute producer of the following episodes: Snow Monkeys of Japan (2009), The Last Lions of India (2006), The Bear Man of Kamchatka (2006).
+Kaczorowski was the executive producer of the following episodes: Snow Monkeys of Japan (2009), The Last Lions of India (2006), The Bear Man of Kamchatka (2006).